1lch2/JavaScript_Exercise/README.md

 # JavaScript_Exercise
-This is a personal repository for frontend learning. ~~This repo will keep updating until I got a Web-dev engineer job.
-Hope that day is not too far away.~~
+This is a personal repository for frontend learning.

-Finally got a job at March 2023, took me too long to get here.
-Anyway, this repo will keep updating as I learning become a true developer.

 Code practices and leetcode solutions are written in vanilla JavaScript.
 No worry for node_modules, though you may need ESLint for syntax checking and some other stuff.

 ## Notes
 See directory `/note`.
 Notes are categorized by language and framework.
 Note that some notes are not completed, which will be finished in future, or never.

-## Pratices
+## Practice
 ### Data structure
 - `/src/algorithms` for data structure implementations.
 Nothing fancy here.
 - `/src/functions` for popular JS function implementations.
 You can find solutions for most tech interview questions here.
 Totally useful.